 The Authority has not pledged to secure the Bonds (i) the toll revenue from the Route 1 Toll Road (the "Route 1 Toll Revenue"), (ii) certain other miscellaneous transportation revenue and reimbursements which includes various amounts which may not be transferred in future fiscal years.
 Escheat revenues in the amount of \$10,000,000 were transferred to the Trust Fund from fiscal 2000 until fiscal 2002, but were not transferred in fiscal 2003.
 Such escheat revenue was again transferred to the Trust Fund in fiscal 2004, fiscal 2005 and fiscal 2006.
 Escheat revenue in the amount of \$24,000,000 was transferred to the Trust Fund in fiscal 2007.
 The scheduled fiscal 2008 and fiscal 2009 transfers of escheat revenues to the Trust Fund have been suspended.
 These revenues were used by the General Fund to help make up for revenue shortfalls during fiscal 2008 and fiscal 2009.
-There is no certainty that the General Assembly will make the scheduled transfer of escheat revenues to the Trust Fund in fiscal 2010.
-It is expected that \$24,000,000 of escheat revenues will be transferred to the Trust Fund in the fiscal years subsequent to fiscal 2010; however, the Authority and DelDOT emphasize that the appropriation of the escheat monies to the Trust Fund each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the Trust Fund in such years.
-The revenue described in clause (ii) above, together with any escheat revenues, are hereinafter sometimes referred to as "Non-Pledged Miscellaneous Transportation Revenue are not projected to be recurring in future fiscal years.
-See "SOURCES OF REVENUE FOR THE TRUST FUND - Miscellaneous Transportation Revenues" for a discussion of revenue sources transferred to the Trust Fund but which have not been pledged by the Authority to secure the Bonds.
+Due to continuing budget concerns, the General Assembly will not make the scheduled transfer of escheat revenues to the Trust Fund in fiscal 2010.

+It is expected that \$24,000,000 of escheat revenues will be transferred to the Trust Fund in fiscal 2011 and in the fiscal years subsequent to fiscal 2011; however, the Authority and DelDOT emphasize that the appropriation of the escheat monies to the Trust Fund each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the Trust Fund in such years.
+The revenue described in clause (ii) above, together with any escheat revenues, are hereinafter sometimes referred to as "Non-Pledged Miscellaneous Transportation Revenues".
+Certain components of the Non-Pledged Miscellaneous Transportation Revenue are not projected to be recurring in future fiscal years.
+See "SOURCES OF REVENUE FOR THE TRUST FUND -- Miscellaneous Transportation Revenue - Non-Pledged Miscellaneous Transportation Revenues" for a discussion of revenue sources transferred to the Trust Fund but which have not been pledged by the Authority to secure the Bonds.